 Bird house (~1000k-3000k effective gold per hour; 40-70k per trip)

-This is fun and low effort Hunter crafting activity - complete Bone Voyage in order to be able to lay bird house traps on Fossil Island, might be good idea to skill up your Crafting skill as earnings scale with Crafting level.
-This also rewards players with huge amounts of Hunter experience.You can repeat runs in 50 minutes intervals, every run taking 2 minutes.
+It is fun and low effort Hunter crafting activity - complete Bone Voyage in order to be able to lay bird house traps on Fossil Island, might be good idea to skill up your Crafting skill as earnings scale with Crafting level.
+It also rewards players with huge amounts of Hunter experience.You can repeat runs in 50 minutes intervals, every run taking 2 minutes.